bugcrowd/templates/submissions/description/cryptographic_weakness/insufficient_entropy/use_of_trng_for_nonsecurity_purpose/template.md

-# Use of True Random Number Generator (TRNG) for Non-Security Purpose

-## Overview of the Vulnerability

 Most True Random Number Generators (TRNG) have a finite limit to their random number generation rate.
 Therefore, a TRNG should only be used when entropy is required for security purposes.
 When an application draws from a TRNG for a non-security purpose, it depletes the entropy of the source, increasing the likelihood that an attacker would be able to predict of guess number generated.

 ## Business Impact